 The course starts with an inspection of various features of different time series with a special focus on trends and seasonal fluctuations.
-We will see what changes in terms of econometrics once we introduce a time dimension.
+We will see what changes in terms of the econometrics once we introduce a time dimension.
 Students will learn how to model time series processes using the ARMA framework.
 Subsequently, the course covers the basics of time series forecasting and methods for evaluating time series forecasts.
 We will discuss what changes if our data exhibit so-called stochastic trends and how we can test for them.
 Finally, we review the most important properties of financial markets data and cover the basics of GARCH models which is the most commonly used type of model to capture these properties.

-Students should have solid knowledge of the basics of statistics and econometrics (as obtained, for instance, in "Statistik" and "Praxis der empirischen Wirtschaftsforschung").
+Students should have solid knowledge of the basics of statistics and econometrics (as obtained, for instance, through the modules "Statistik" and "Praxis der empirischen Wirtschaftsforschung" or "Statistics" and "Introduction to Econometrics" in the case of the IBS/IES programs).